pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit add-notion-of-lives >}}

-Each time the bunny gets squished I'll reduce that counter by one
+Each time the bunny gets squished I'll reduce that counter by one.

 Moving some code around again, I want to separate the idea of _starting the game_ from the idea of _playing a life_.
 So I'll create a new function that has the code relevant to playing a life (moving back to the start row and selecting a costume).